 When taking Adderall, an individual may feel a greater sense of wellbeing, in addition to feeling more social, excited, and chatty.
 When the same individual stops taking Adderall, these feels begin to go away and may lead to the individual feeling very unmotivated, depressed, and even suicidal.

 The individual will become dependant on Adderall to get and maintain these positive feelings.
 To increase the effects of Adderall, a person may abuse it by crushing and snorting or injecting the substance.
 Although the initial effects may be stronger when Adderall is taken in one of these ways, the comedown is also more intense, and the risk of overdose is greater.

 Adderall addiction is a severe condition that requires professional attention and treatment.
 There are severe risks to detoxing on one’s own, and medically assisted detox can help manage the process safely.
 Depending on the type of Adderall used and administering the substance, withdrawal can start very rapidly.
 Risks include suicidal thoughts, tachycardia, and death.

 Adderall Treatment and Rehab

 At Lighthouse Recovery Institute, our rehab program treats Adderall addiction with therapy on an individual and group basis, combined with a medical and holistic approach.
-We have an interdisciplinary team that works cohesively with each patient to ensure the individual is able to accomplish the goals set forth for their recovery.
+We have an interdisciplinary team that works cohesively with each patient to ensure they can accomplish the goals set forth for their recovery.

 Will Insurance Cover Treatment?

-Private and state insurance plans often cover the complete or partial cost of Adderall addiction treatment at a drug rehab center.
+Private and state insurance plans often cover the complete or partial cost of drug addiction treatment at a drug abuse rehab center.
 Not every insurance company determines coverage the same, but we work with the insurance provider and the patient to ensure treatment gets covered.
 For instance, we have flexible financial plans for self-pay clients.